pvbestinfoo/Atari_8-Bit_Rom_Image_File_Explorer/README.md

 ## The OS ROM support

-An additionnal ARIFE feature is to support the OS ROM type and display it.
+An additionnal ARIFE Tool feature is to support the OS ROM type and display it.
 This is possible by keeping the default Type_00, and ROM data are set to a bank in the OS ROM address area, accordingly to its size, as follows:
 - 2KB ROM file will be set as an Atari 5200 OS ROM, loaded into $F800
 - 8KB ROM file will be set as an ATARI BASIC ROM, loaded into $A000
 - 10KB ROM file will be set as an ATARI OS A/B ROM, loaded into $D800
 - 16KB ROM file will be set as an ATARI OS XL/XE ROM, loaded from $C000

-For instance, when loading _'ATA..XL.ROM'_ image file, ARIFE will show its hexdump from $C000 address and then you can to disassemble it:
+For instance, when loading _'ATA..XL.ROM'_ image file, ARIFE Tool will show its hexdump from $C000 address and then you can to disassemble it:

 ![image](https://github.com/user-attachments/assets/b11d78fe-533d-40b1-86ba-54ffab6139b4)